2018 ECF Princess Margriet Award for Culture

-On 16 May, the European Cultural Foundation will present two laureates with the 2018 ECF Princess Margriet Award for Culture: cultural centre Borderland (PL) and multidisciplinary research agency Forensic Architecture (UK).
+On 16 May, the European Cultural Foundation presented two laureates with the 2018 ECF Princess Margriet Award for Culture: cultural centre Borderland (PL) and multidisciplinary research agency Forensic Architecture (UK).

-We celebrate courageous citizens: Those rethinking and reframing how culture can bring about positive social change.
+We celebrated courageous citizens: Those rethinking and reframing how culture can bring about positive social change.

 Both laureates have been recognised for their outstanding work addressing urgent contemporary challenges through a cultural lens.
 Their work shows us that we need to create generous and daring cultural concepts based on humanity, inclusion and empathy in order to generate a culture of coexistence in Europe.Both Borderland and Forensic Architecture see art as a way of exposing injustice in our communities, to help us recover and rethink the past in order to change the world.
 They also teach us the importance of working critically with memory and tangible matter to create a common story and means to be able to tell history in new and different ways.

-The award will be presented at the Stadsschouwburg Amsterdam, the Netherlands, and includes a sum of € 25.000 per laureate.
+The award was presented at the Stadsschouwburg Amsterdam, the Netherlands, and includes a sum of € 25.000 per laureate.